-Under the Curtin Fieldwork Education Policy and Procedures, if a student is terminated by the School or terminates themselves from their placement, they will be deemed as failing the unit.
+Under the Curtin Fieldwork Education Policy and Procedures, if a student's placement is terminated by the School or terminates themselves from their placement, they may be deemed as failing the unit.
+Results will be managed in accordance with the ASPM.

-Please note in some circumstances, a student may receive a fail result for the professional experience placement without an At Risk process being evoked and/or undertaken.
+Please note in some circumstances, a student may receive a fail result for the Professional Experience placement without an At Risk process being evoked and/or undertaken.

-'At-Risk' Record - Part A
+'At Risk' Record - Part A

-Pre-service Teacher: Student ID:
+Pre-service ce Teacher: Studen t ID:

 School:

-Mentor Teacher:
+Mentor To eacher:

-Supervisor: Professional Studies Unit Code:
+Superviso or: Professional Studies Un it Code:

-Mentor Teacher Details Key Reasons for At Risk Status
+Mentor To eacher Details Key Reasor ns for At Risk Status

-(These elements are considered deve lopmental goals):
+(These ele ements are considered dev velopmental goals):

 1

+2

+3

-Development Strategy: List strategies to be used to support the pre-service teacher in achieving the above developmental goals
+Developn es to be used to support th

 Goals Developmental Strategy Key Support Person

 1.

 2.

 3.

 4.

 5.

-The Pre-service Teacher has 5 days in which to demonstrate significant improvement in the areas noted above.
-After 5 days, the mentor teacher and supervisor complete Part B of the At-Risk Record.

-Mentor Teacher Signature: Supervisor Signature:

-Pre-Service Teacher Signature: Date:

-Please send a copy of this form to the Professional Experience Office and provide a hard copy to the Pre-Service Teacher.
+A review of the above will occur on or after Mentor Teacher Signature: Supervisor Signature: Pre-Service Teacher Signature: Date: Please send a copy of this form to the Professional Experience Office and provide a copy to the Pre-Service Teacher.

-Email: Hum-ed-ouaprac@curtin.edu.au
+Email: profe essional.expereince@curtin.e edu.au

-'At-Risk' Record - Part B
+'At Risk' Record - Part B

-Pre-service Teacher: Student ID: School:
+Pre-service Teacher: Stu Student ID:

+School:

 Mentor Teacher:

-Supervisor: Professional Studies Unit Code:
+Supervise or: Profession al Studies Unit Code:

-Goals Developmental Strategy Significant Improvement
+Goals Developmental Strategy (from Pa art B) Significant Impr rovement

-1. Yes Νο
+1. Yes No

 2. Yes No

 3. Yes No

 4. Yes No

 5. Yes No

-Outcome of At-Risk Process:

-Pre-Service Teacher is required to discontinue and will receive a failing grade for this unit.

-OR

-Pre-Service Teacher is permitted to continue in this placement under the following conditions (if appropriate):
+Service Teacher is permitted to considerate (if appropriate): ontinue in this p placement under the f following

-Mentor Teacher Signature: Supervisor Signature:
+Mentor T eacher Signature: Supervisor S Signature:

-Pre-Service Teacher Signature: Date:
+Pre-Servi ce Teacher Signature: D ate:

-Please send a copy of this form to the Professional Experience Office and provide a hard copy to the Pre-Service Teacher.
+end a copy of this form to the Profe e-Service Teacher. essional Experi ience Office and provi ide a copy

-Email: Hum-ed-ouaprac@curtin.edu.au
+Email: profession nal.experience@ curtin.edu.au